Supermagnum/piezo-balanced/README.md

 This circuit board solves that, and amplifies the signal around 15~30 dB.
 How many dB it amplifies is dependent on the impedance on the recording equipment.
 I am getting 20 dB with 10K ohm impedance of the recorder ( simulated ).
+You get more with higher impedance.

-It's fairly easy and straight forward to solder the components to the circuit board, a nice pointy soldering iron, solder, a magnifying glass, and a ohm or mulimeter is all that is needed.
+It's fairly easy and straight forward to solder the components to the circuit board, a nice pointy soldering iron, solder, a magnifying glass, and a ohm or multimeter is all that is needed.
 Of course one needs a suitable metal box, and the circuit boards components must not come in contact with the metal box.
 That will cause short circuit, so it's best mounted on stand offs.